Special Educational Needs Disability (SEND) Travel Support

 The offer of a Personal Travel Budget (PTB) will be explored as the primary offer to families

 Where home to school transport is provided it is the parent's responsibility to ensure that the pupil is ready for collection at the agreed time and place.
 If necessary, they should be accompanied by a responsible person until transport arrives and collected at the agreed time.
-If for any reason they are unable to attend school and a bus or taxi has been provided to transport the child, then parents should notify the SEND Transport Team as soon as possible.
+If for any reason they are unable to attend school and a bus or taxi has been provided to transport the child, then parents should notify the SEND Travel Support as soon as possible.

 Newcastle City Council